Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-48-laid-bare.md

 "Come in."

-Champion Sheeyo was a welcome sight… especially as he was accompanied by the Rauwryhr Ambassador, Scrythcra.
+Champion Sheeyo was a welcome sight... especially as he was accompanied by the Rauwryhr Ambassador, Scrythcra.

 It was easy to draw comparisons with bats when meeting a Rauwryhr.
 They were natural gliders, from an extremely low-gravity homeworld.
 So much so in fact that even galactic standard was a burden for them.
 Knight felt the room’s plating adjust for his guest and suppressed the urge to grab the table’s edge.

 He’d read the briefing.
 No shaking hands: Rauwryhr had strong cultural norms about personal space and physical contact.
 Besides, those long slender fingers looked alarmingly more fragile than they probably were.
 He settled for a stiff, shallow bow instead, then shook Sheeyo’s paw.

-Sheeyo was… intriguingly ostentatious.
+Sheeyo was... intriguingly ostentatious.
 He was a far cry from the understated poise of a Whitecrest or the roughneck ruggedness of a Stoneback: his fur was immaculately glossy, he’d braided jewelry into it especially around his ears and whiskers, and although it could be hard for inexperienced humans to tell a Gaoian female apart from a male sometimes, with Sheeyo the difference was almost negligible.

 He was, apparently, very handsome indeed by Gaoian standards.
 And had a reputation for siring daughters.

 "Your excellencies, this is a pleasure.
-We were just sitting down to dinner, if you’d care to join us… I do apologise, ambassador, but there’s meat on the table.
+We were just sitting down to dinner, if you’d care to join us...
+I do apologise, ambassador, but there’s meat on the table.
 I can have it cleared away if..."

 "There’s no need," Scrythcra promised him.
 "You’re omnivorous, I respect and accept that."

-"I *thought* I smelled ham…" Sheeyo’s nose twitched, and he flicked a mischievous ear at Knight as they sat.
+"I *thought* I smelled ham..."
+Sheeyo’s nose twitched, and he flicked a mischievous ear at Knight as they sat.
 Scrythcra sniffed at a bowl of olives and sampled one with every sign of delight.
 Good start.

 "To what do I owe the pleasure?"
 Knight asked.